lvgl/lvgl/docs/overview/display.rst

 Displays
 ========

-:important: The basic concept of a *display* in LVGL is explained in the :ref:`porting` section.
+:important: The basic concept of a *display* in LVGL is explained in the :ref:`porting/index/porting [0-1]` section.
 So before reading further, please read that section first.

 ************************
 Multiple display support